JOIN US ON THE KLCB JOURNEY

 Rehearsals take place at the Lakelands Funeral Home in Lindsay on Monday evenings from 7 – 9 .
-We sometimes offer optional sectional rehearsals on Wednesday evenings at LCVI from 7 - 8 and individual coaching from 8 - 9 pm (by appointment) for those members that would like some extra time.
+We sometimes offer optional sectional rehearsals on Wednesday evenings from 7 - 8 and individual coaching from 8 - 9 pm (by appointment) for those members that would like some extra time.
 Our year runs with the school year from September to June.
 We respect all long weekends and other school holidays so that you can be with your family.
 When Monday evenings get cancelled due to long weekend holidays or weather we move our regular rehearsal to Wednesday evening at the same time and sectionals are cancelled for that week.

 No. We will not ask members to raise additional funds through individual fund-raising activities.
 People are busy enough with families and work etc. We will ask members to assist with the selling of tickets to performances as any profits we make through performance will obviously assist us in our ongoing operations.

 As we move along if we discover for some reason that we require any additional money we will come up with a plan that can be applied to our operations the next year.

 Members will be expected to have appropriate ‘all black’ concert attire for performances.

 WORKSHOPS / FESTIVALS